 Blood pumped through the heart transfers the oxygen while relieving its cells from carbon dioxide, which is eventually discharged by exhaling.

 How Big are Beavers’ Footprints?

-How Big Are Beaver Lodges?
+How Big Are Beaver Dams?

 Beavers can build a lodge in a few days, and they can be as large as 20 feet wide at the base and 10 feet high.
 They can also be as large as nearly 40 feet wide and 16 feet tall.
-You will find these homes situated alongside rivers, lakes, streams, marshes, and ponds.
+You can find these homes situated alongside rivers, lakes, streams, marshes, and ponds.